The Islamic Cultural Centre of Ireland and the mosque in Clonskeagh, Dublin

 Islam consists of a number of religious denominations that are essentially similar in belief but with significant theological and legal differences.
 The primary division is between the Sunni and the Shi'a, with Sufism generally considered a mystical inflection of Islam rather than a distinct school.
 About 85 per cent of Muslims are Sunni and about 15 per cent are Shi'a.

 Sunnis recognise four major legal traditions, or madhhabs: Hanafi, Maliki, Shafi'i and Hanbali.
 All four accept the validity of the others and a Muslim might choose any one that he/she finds agreeable.
 There are also several orthodox theological or philosophical traditions within Sunnism.
-For example, the Salafi movement sees itself as restorationist and claims to derive its teachings from the original sources of Islam.
+For example, the recent Salafi movement sees itself as restorationist and claims to derive its teachings from the original sources of Islam.

 Within 18th century Sunni Islam, the Wahhabi movement took hold in what is now Saudi Arabia today.
 Wahhabism was founded by Ibn Abd al-Wahhab, and is a fundamentalist ideology that condemns practices like Sufism and the veneration of saints as un-Islamic.

 The 20th century saw the formation of many new Islamic “revivalist” movements, including the Muslim Brotherhood in Egypt and Jamaat-e-Islami in Pakistan.
 They see Western cultural values as a threat to Islam, and promote Islam as a comprehensive solution to every public and private question of importance.
 They inspired later movements such as the Taliban in Afghanistan and Osama bin Laden’s al-Qaida.